7 Proven Tips to Keep Thin Chicken Breast Moist and Delicious

 Pounding chicken breasts to an even thickness is a simple but effective technique.
 It ensures even cooking and is an essential step in learning how to keep thin chicken breast moist.
 When the chicken breast is uniform in thickness, it cooks more evenly, reducing the risk of overcooking and drying out the thinner parts.

-• How to Pound: Place the chicken breast between two sheets of plastic wrap or in a zip-top bag.
-Use a meat mallet, rolling pin, or heavy skillet to gently pound the chicken to a uniform thickness, about 1/2 inch thick.
+Place the chicken breast between two pieces of plastic wrap or inside a zip-top bag.
+Then, gently pound it using a meat mallet, rolling pin, or even a heavy skillet until it’s evenly about ½ inch thick.
+This helps it cook faster and more evenly.

 Pounding helps with even cooking and also tenderizes the meat, making it more pleasant to eat.